James Lind (naturalist): Astronomy and Naval Voyages

 The Icelandic expedition of 1772 took place after initial unsuccessful plans for both Banks and Lind to sail with James Cook on his second voyage as mentioned in A Voyage Round the World; Lind was to be hired as astronomer and to receive £4000 for the voyage.
 Consistent with the misidentification of the James Lind cousins, some sources credit the cousin James Lind (1716-1794) as the astronomer candidate for Cook's second voyage, however there is no doubt regarding the identity of James Lind (1736-1812) as noted in his son's memoirs A Sketch of My Life, and supported with the following excerpts from the Society minutes: Dr James Lind is recommended to the Board of Longitude ‘as a person who will be extremely useful in the intended voyage for discoveries in remote parts; on account of his skill and experience in his profession, and from his great Knowledge in Mineralogy, Chemistry, Mechanics, and various branches of Natural Philosophy; and also from his having spent several years in different climates, in the Indies'.-R.S., It was not really Cook but Joseph Banks who wanted Lind as part of his large entourage, and after Banks had failed to get his will with regards to the expedition ships of Cook's second voyage and decided not to go, they went to Iceland, the Hebrides and the Orkney Islands together instead in 1772.

-Lind is likewise credited with first discovering the latitude of Islay, and developed a map of the island which was accepted by the geographical authority of era; Lind gave the map to Thomas Pennant.
+Lind is likewise credited with being the first to determine the latitude of Islay.
+He created a map of the island which was accepted by the geographical authority of the era; Lind gave the map to Thomas Pennant.
 In reference to intellectual curiosity and government funding opportunities, Lind said, " [...]
 I am turned Longitude mad and I have go a most novel Sextant made by my friend Ramsden, which altho only Six inches Radius it is divided to half seconds.
 A magnifier magnifies the nonius and Telescope magnifies the Observation."

 In 1774, Lind applied to professorship at Edinburgh competing against Andrew Duncan, William Buchan, Daniel Rutherford and others, but Lind was not selected for the position.

 Lind invented the Lind Type Tube Anemometer (portable wind gauge) in 1775, a prototype of which he had sent to Sir John Pringle.
 Lind also designed a rain gauge as well as a barometer which he took to the summit of Arthur's Seat in collaboration with William Roy.

 Military

-In 1776, Lind and Captain Alexander Blair developed the first rifled canon.
+In 1776, Lind and Captain Alexander Blair developed the first rifled cannon.
 It fired a special one pound led shot and was equipped with a telescopic sight.
 It was not successfully adopted, although the technologies described became widely used in future weapons.